 As anyone who has tackled a major renovation knows, you can’t slap drywall and a coat of paint over a shoddy foundation.
 You have to get down to the bones of the house and rework the structure.
-In this case, we may be looking at a teardown and rebuild—but not the kind Steve Bannon has in mind.
+In this case, we may be looking at a teardown and rebuild.
 This one must be architected by ALL the people, not just a privileged few.

 2. The U.S. will have a Nodal Return from May 2017 to October 2018.

 There are two points in every astrological chart called the North and South Nodes of the moon.
 They fall in opposite signs and basically draw a line from our karmic past (South Node) to our higher calling (North Node).
 The Nodes correspond to where eclipses are currently taking place.

 When the U.S. was founded on July 4, 1776, the South Node was in “we the people” Aquarius and the North Node was in expressive, lionhearted Leo.
 Fittingly enough, a recurring struggle of the U.S. is between how to make this “land o’ plenty” (Leo) a better place for the majority of its citizens—as opposed a place of growing class divides.
 In a truly idealistic Aquarian way, all citizens are promised life, liberty and the pursuit of happiness—yet, the glass ceiling remains un-shattered for many.